leonidastri/leonidastri/README.md

-Currently working as a DevOps Engineer in Utrecht, Greece.
+Currently working as a DevOps Engineer in Utrecht, Netherlands.
 I like building software following good programming practices and I am most interested in Web Development, Computer Security, and Blockchain Technology.

 I hold a [Master's degree in Computer Science](https://www.ed.ac.uk/studying/postgraduate/degrees/index.php?r=site/view&edition=2022&id=110) from the School of Informatics at the University of Edinburgh.
 I also hold a [Bachelor's degree in Computer Science](https://www.di.uoa.gr/) from the Department of Informatics and Telecommunications at the National and Kapodistrian University of Athens.